 After the multiplication of the loaves, which had astonished the crowds, Jesus told his disciples to get into the boat and precede him to the other shore, while he took leave of the people.
 The image of the disciples crossing the lake can evoke our own life’s journey.
 Indeed, the boat of our lives slowly advances, restlessly looking for a safe haven and prepared to face the perils and promises of the sea, yet at the same time trusting that the helmsman will ultimately keep us on the right course.
 At times, though, the boat can drift off course, misled by mirages, not the lighthouse that leads it home, and be tossed by the tempests of difficulty, doubt and fear.

 SUGGESTED PRAYERS FOR THE UNIVERSAL PRAYER

-- For our Holy Father – Pope Francis and all who lead us in faith; may they sustain us in fidelity to Christ and to the Church.
-Lord hear us.
+- For our Holy Father – Pope Francis, our Bishops and all who lead us in faith; may they sustain us in fidelity to Christ and to the Church.
+Lord hear us

-- For our priests, deacons and religious, especially those in our community; may our prayers and support sustain them in faithfulness and courage.
-Lord hear us.
+- For our priests, deacons and religious, especially those in our community; may our prayers and support sustain them in fidelity and courage.
+Lord hear us

 DIOCESAN PRAYER FOR VOCATIONS